nabilhassein/bitcurry/README.md

 "specification does not deal with encoding of characters outside the ASCII set"

+### percent encoding
+The implementation of the info_hash param in the GET request to the tracker in src/TrackerClient.hs is currently an awful hack.
+This must be improved.

 # TODOs

+Figure out modules: do we want this to be a library?

 See also the TODOs in the code.
 (Meta: do TODOs belong in code?)

 ## testing